Peter Buell Porter: War of 1812

 While in Congress, Porter, realizing the level of America’s unpreparedness for war, pushed for greater numbers of soldiers and supplies.
 When his efforts fell on deaf ears, he instead offered his experience in trade to the military.
 Beginning in May 1812, he was served as assistant quartermaster general in the New York State Militia.
-As a brigadier general, he criticized General Alexander Smyth’s abortive operations against British Canada in 1813 at the Battle of Frenchman's Creek, culminating in a bloodless duel between the two.
+As a brigadier general, he participated in and criticized General Alexander Smyth’s abortive operations against British Canada in 1813 at the Battle of Black Rock, culminating in a bloodless duel between the two.
 The historian John R. Elting wrote of the duel, stating "Unfortunately, both missed."

 Porter later raised and commanded a brigade of New York militia that incorporated a Six Nations Indian contingent and led his command with distinction.
 He brokered a deal with Red Jacket, who agreed to provide 500 troops under Porter's command.
 For his actions, he was presented a gold medal under joint resolution of Congress dated November 3, 1814 "for gallantry and good conduct" during the Battle of Chippewa, the Battle of Niagara, and the Siege of Fort Erie.

-Ambush at Black Rock

-A British raiding force of 240 troops including regulars and militia led by Lt.
-Col. Cecile Bishop attacked Black Rock, New York.
-The American militia numbering 150 men guarding the location fled.
-The British raiders spiked guns, burned structures, destroyed a schooner, and took many provisions.
-While this was going on, Peter B. Porter gathered at least 140 militiamen, a company of regulars, and at least 40 allied Seneca warriors.
-While the British raiding force was withdrawing back to their own lines.
-Porter’s force ambushed them.
-The 40 Seneca warriors who were concealed in a ravine rose above cover and gave the war-whoop while attacking the British by surprise while Porter’s other troops attacked from 3 different points.
-The British were caught off guard and confused by the sudden American attack.
-The British withdrew in confusion to their boats returning to their lines.
-The British suffered 3 killed, 24 wounded, and 17 captured.
-One of the British killed was Lt.
-Col. Cecile Bishop.
-The American ambushing force suffered only 3 killed and 6 wounded.